How to Match 1980s Commercial Stucco Texture

 The Vertical Grooves (The Signature)

-This requires precision layout.
+This requires precision layout and specific tools.

 5. Step 4: Color Consistency